magento/merchdocs/src/catalog/product-gift-card-create.md

 title: Creating a Gift Card
 ---

-The following instructions take you through the process of creating a gift card using a [product template]({% link stores/attribute-sets.md %}), required fields, and basic settings.
-Each required field is marked with a red asterisk (*).
-When you finish the basics, you can complete the [advanced settings]({% link catalog/settings-advanced.md %}) and [other settings]({% link catalog/settings-other.md %}) as needed.
+The following instructions demonstrate the process of creating a gift card using a [product template]({% link stores/attribute-sets.md %}), required fields, and basic settings.
+Each required field is marked with a red asterisk (`*`).
+When you finish the basics, you can complete the [advanced settings]({% link catalog/settings-advanced.md %}) and [other settings]({% link catalog/settings-other.md %}), as needed.

 ![]({% link images/images-ee/storefront-giftcard-product-page.png %}){: .zoom}
 _Gift Card Product Page_